NachikethReddyY/turbo-funicular/Docs/report.md

 - Implement a Secret Management System: For production environments, consider leveraging a dedicated secret management service (such as AWS Secrets Manager, HashiCorp Vault, or Azure Key Vault) to dynamically inject sensitive credentials at runtime.

 ## Remediation Example
-There are two common methods to remediate hardcoded secrets and sensitive credentials within an application.

-### Method 1: Environment Variables (.env) with .gitignore
-This approach stores sensitive values such as database credentials and JWT secrets in a local `.env` file that is excluded from version control through `.gitignore`.
-This prevents secrets from being accidentally exposed in source code repositories.

 1. Create a .env file (Stored locally, NEVER committed):
 <img width="953" height="545" alt="image" src="https://github.com/user-attachments/assets/e11246d8-efc1-4593-9ad9-edb566053e72" />